-The more diverse the probiotic the better.
-When referring to diversity, I am referring to the different strains within the probiotic.
+The more diverse the probiotic, the better.
+When referring to diversity, I mean the different strains within the probiotic.

 The two most common genera (plural for genus) are lactobacillus or bifidobacterium.
-The species and strain vary from probiotic: for example a probiotic may say lactobacillus (genus) acidophilus (species) LA1 (strain).
+The species and strain vary from probiotic to probiotic; for example, a probiotic may say lactobacillus (genus) acidophilus (species) LA1 (strain).

-The even more confusing part is some of these strains are better for constipation, diarrhea, bacterial vaginosis, urinary tract, etc. When picking a probiotic over the counter, I recommend finding one with at least 5 different strains to give you more diversity.
-Rotating brands is also helpful since a diverse gut microbiome is a healthy gut microbiome.
+The even more confusing part is some of these strains are better for constipation, diarrhea, bacterial vaginosis, urinary tract, etc. When picking an over the counter probiotic, I recommend finding one with at least 5 different strains to give you more diversity.
+Rotating brands is also helpful, since a diverse gut microbiome is a healthy gut microbiome.

 4. Shelf stable

 Not all refrigerated probiotics are better.
-There are more and more probiotics that have been freeze dried to maintain efficiency.
-It is important to check the expiration date however because dead probiotics are never beneficial.
-It is also important to make sure to keep probiotics out of sunlight or direct heat which can cause them to become less effective over time.
+There are more and more probiotics that have been freeze dried to maintain efficacy.
+It is important to check the expiration date, however, because dead probiotics are never beneficial.
+It is also important to make sure to keep probiotics out of sunlight or direct heat, which can cause them to become less effective over time.

 I recommend SEED’s Daily Synbiotic

-Seed developed what they call their Daily Synbiotic which is a combination of 24 probiotic strains with a non-fermenting prebiotic compound sourced from Indian pomegranate.
+Seed developed what they call their Daily Synbiotic, a combination of 24 probiotic strains with a non-fermenting prebiotic compound sourced from Indian pomegranate.